FREQUENTLY ASKED QUESTIONS

 How make dry ice?

-From Liquid CO2.
-The CO2 under the liquid state only under high pressure.
-When the pressure drops to atmospheric pressure, 50% turns into gas and 50% in dry ice.
+From liquid CO₂ under high pressure.
+When the pressure of liquid CO₂ drops to atmospheric pressure, 50% turns into gas and 50% turns into dry ice.

-The dry snow is then compressed into blocks, sticks or pellets.
+The dry ice is then compressed into blocks, sticks or pellets of 3 mm.

 How make dry ice pellets?

-Liquid CO2 under pressure is reduced to atmospheric pressure: dry ice is obtained.
+The pressurized liquid CO₂ is brought back to atmospheric pressure: carbon dioxide snow is obtained.

 This snow is compressed and pushed through a die or die to form pellets.

-The machine capable of doing this work is a pelletizer.
+The machine capable of doing this job is a pelletizer.
+There are 2 versions:

-The first version (hydraulic) offers a higher density ice, thus an increased stripping power.
+The first version (hydraulic) offers a higher density ice, therefore an increased stripping power.

-However, it is possible to work without a problem with a mechanical ice
+However, it is possible to work without problem with a glass of mechanical origin.

-How much air (voulime) do I need for dry ice blasting?
+How much air (volume) do I need for dry ice blasting?

-Normally, a minimum of 4000 L/min and a pressure of at least 5.5 bars are required, but it depends entirely on the application.
+Normally, you need a minimum of 4000 l/min (4 m3/min) and a pressure of at least 6 bar, but this depends entirely on the application and the type of blaster (dry ice blasting machine). ).

 What are the possible cleaning pressures?

-Some scrapers however are whacked at pressures of 7 see 10 bars
+Some competing guns, however, are rated at maximum pressures of 7 or even 10 bar.

-Prefer strippers, which can work at least up to 12 bars
+Prefer guns, which can work up to a pressure of 12 bar minimum.

 Can the feed rate of dry ice be changed?

-It all depends on the hardware manufacturer.
-Some machines are crazy to a certain consumption.
+It all depends on the device manufacturer.
+Some machines are priced at a certain consumption.

-It is préférabe to be able to increase or decrease the consumption of dry ice depending on the contaminant and the pressure
+It is preferable to be able to increase or decrease the consumption of dry ice depending on the contaminant and the pressure.

 Regarding maintenance...